jnj16180340/RecipeTypesetting/README.md

-Formats your recipes into a easy-to-use trees.
+Formats your recipes into an easy-to-use tree.

+The Mathematica code is defunct and removed-- Check it out in the history

+Intended to be to be simple, lightweight (no json, minimal formatting cruft), and mnemonic (interpret through the lens of intuition+ex-perience)

 Some example recipes are given in lieu of real documentation ;)

-Use: Run the .m file (see .sh) from /recipes/
+Use: Run the .sh file (see .sh) from /recipes/

-Recipes and output are in /recipes/{text, png, svg}
+Recipes and output are in /recipes/{text, pdf,latex}

-NB: To bracket some ingredients, use {None,"blah","bleh"...}.
-To not-bracket them, use ..."blah","bleh" etc. This is a matter of personal aesthetics; maybe bracketing ingredients is a directive to combine them together before adding.

 Known issues:
-Sometimes mathematica fouls up the Row[] layout.
-Changing ItemSize (column width) seems to help, as does putting \ns into items to keep the width low.
-Or, maybe it's a special character causing problems.
+* The shell script is fucked, redo this
+* newline character will change-- It's nice to be able to use /

-Some characters are Bad.
-Known offenders include ; :
+* Some characters are Bad.
+They should be replaced automatically.

 In the future:
-Implement this in LaTeX!!! it's a better choice, and FOSS Update the recipe format?
-Typing the "" gets tedious real fast
+* Untrack ALL recipes EXCEPT for test input and output
+* DVG, PNG output instead of PDF???
+* Changes to the recipe format?
-Metadata: Citations (ha) and comments
+* Metadata: Citations (ha) and comments
-Use mathematica typesetting forms in recipes! for fractions etc Compile the mathematica to C, if possible
-Refactor to do with functional programming wizardry
-Formatting: A better (than left or right) alignment, print comments at the bottom
-Output: Display errors/weirdness if possible
-Extend the brackets PAST the boundary of text in column. it's UGLY
+* Pretttiness
+* More recipes once the format is stabler